University of Wisconsin–Madison

 Staton, Reenock, Holsinger (2022), “Can Courts be Bulwarks of Democracy?: Judges and the Politics of Prudence.”

 Jeffrey K. Staton, Christopher Reenock, and Jordan Holsinger, Can Courts be Bulwarks of Democracy?: Judges and the Politics of Prudence.
 Cambridge: Cambridge University Press, 2022.
-Summary: Liberal concepts of democracy envision courts as key institutions for …
+Summary: Liberal concepts of democracy envision courts as key institutions for the promotion and protection of democratic regimes.
+Yet social science scholarship suggests that courts are fundamentally constrained in ways that …

 Couso (2025), “Judicial Murder in Chile: Patterns, Cases, and Doctrines for Prosecuting Jurists.”